WHAT’S IN AND WHAT’S NOT IN THE COURSE

 - Grapple with the ethics, values, choices, and aesthetics for your practice, including exploring topics like advanced planning, when death is near, and finding your boundaries and collaboration interests.

-- Learn the differences between therapy and coaching, how to discern whether your client needs more specialist support.
+- Learn the differences between therapy and coaching and other types of practice, how to discern whether your client needs more specialist support.

 Creative Grief Studio’s Certification Assessment Preparation